EDITOR'S NOTE: The Razer Orochi V2 won a "highly recommended" honor for best gaming mouse in the Tom's Guide Awards 2021 for gaming.

 The Orochi V2 gets a lot of things right, especially battery life.
-It sports a lightweight design and dual-mode wireless connectivity that make it a contender for one of the best gaming mice.
+It sports a lightweight design and dual-mode wireless connectivity that make it a contender for the best gaming mouse.
 Read on for a full review of the Razer Orochi V2.

 Razer Orochi V2 mouse review: Price and availability

 The Razer Orochi V2 is available for purchase starting today for $69.99 (opens in new tab).
 It aims to compete with other affordable gaming mice on the market, particularly the Logitech G305.
 The G305 may cost $10 less than the Orochi V2, but Razer’s new mouse features several significant upgrades compared to its rival, including superior battery life and Bluetooth compatibility.

 The Razer Orochi V2 is available in Black and White colors.
 Those interested in personalizing their gaming mouse can also choose from over 100 unique designs available through the newly launched Razer Customs (opens in new tab) platform.